mayooear/gpt4-pdf-chatbot-langchain/prompts/add-comments.md

 - Use single-line comments for brief explanations
 - Use multi-line comments for longer explanations or function/class descriptions
 - Do NOT remove any existing comments marked with TODO
+- Do not replace a more detailed comment with a less detailed one

 Your output should be the original code with your added comments.
 Make sure to preserve the original code's formatting and structure.